-Fimmvörðuháls is the passageway between the Eyjafjallajökull and Mýrdalsjökull glaciers.
+Fimmvörðuháls is the passageway between the Eyjafjallajökull and Mýrdalsjökull glaciers in the southern part of Iceland.
 The trail connects Skógar to Þórsmörk, via the steaming remnants of the 2010 volcanic eruption, where the two newest mountains in the world reside.

 We started hitchhiking from Selfoss in the afternoon.
 The ring road lay before us and our friends waited at Skógar.
 Tomorrow we would hike the Fimmvörðuháls trail.

 We waited for an hour or so in the dust, anxious for the mountains, as time gathered up.
 A car pulled in.
 Winding down his window, a smiling tattooed Icelandic man.
 We got in and our journey began.
 Our driver talked of Mt.
 Hekla, ‘the hooded one’, a nearby volcano, and in medieval times, the gateway to hell.
 He promised it would explode in the next few weeks, and invited us to watch it from his place.

 The car picked up speed, onwards into the south, moving through transforming landscape.
 My attention was caught by deep mountains seated on the horizon, the kind of mountains Tolkien wrote of.
 These mountains evoke some kind of hypnotic rapture within me, hinting of an extraordinary wild beauty always slightly beyond.
 Our driver took us as far as Seljalandsfoss.
 Then we got out on the side of the road and the wind was fierce and wild.